 While visiting the cafés of Santa Cruz in the evenings, I met turtle experts, tour guides, and other global citizens, not so different from myself… as well as several scientist/sailors who were researching local sea life.

 One interesting encounter was with a crew member with the Sea Shepherd organization, widely known for their activist opposition to commercial whaling, who educated me as to some of the organization’s less publicized efforts.
 As regards the Galapagos specifically, Sea Shepherd has given assistance to local authorities in two different areas; the first was in providing trained sniffing dogs to detect the illegal smuggling of exotic pets like iguanas and sea cucumbers, and secondly, by providing local commercial fishermen with AIS (Automatic Identification System) transmitters so that the authorities, as well as other local fishermen operating legally, can better enforce fishing regulations in their territorial waters and thus better promote the health and vitality of the regional fishing stock.

 As Tegan explains in her report, there have for long been a variety of research projects going on in the Galapagos.
-She points us to one that our colleagues at Earthwatch are undertaking with the island’s famous Darwin finches.
+She talks about one that our colleagues at Earthwatch are undertaking with the island’s “famous” finches.

 While the Galapagos are a special place that has in recent times become a “hot” destination for the eco-tourism industry, the fact is that places just like the Galapagos exist in one form or another just about everywhere in the world.
 Most, if not all of these under-developed areas are under similar pressures to withstand the immense pressures put upon the local environment and their populations.